It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 No Eyepieces & Mount

-The cost is obviously put straight into the optical tube, and it’s why it’s such a performer.
+The cost is obviously put straight into the optical tube, and it’s why I believe it’s such a performer.
 However, you will have to budget more or package in a mount and eyepieces.
 The good thing about having to buy these parts separately is that you can choose from the get-go exactly what you want.

 No Instructions Included

-Most buying experiences of the AR152 mention the lack of included instructions or a manual.
+Many buying experiences of the AR152 mention the lack of included instructions or a manual.
 As such, this is not a telescope for the beginner or novice.
 This scope is intended for intermediates and even experts that already know what they’re dealing with.
 This may be a trial-and-error process, but fortunately, instructions can be found online.

 With the appropriate mount, you very well could take photos.
 It has a large aperture to capture stars and deep-sky targets, but it also has a medium-fast focal ratio that would work well for wide-field photography.

 However, it’s the chromatic aberration that might get you.
 Due to this type of aberration, color fidelity is compromised and is exaggerated in images than they are visually.
 You can correct for color fringing by using different types of filters.
 It will require more of an investment in acquiring the right equipment, though not out of the question.